petems/petersouter.xyz/content/post/ansible-kiss-and-profiling.md

 (The `PLAY RECAP` section isn't native, I've installed the I've installed the [ansible-profile](https://github.com/jlafon/ansible-profile), which profiles how long playbook commands are taking.)

 So it's taking about about 2 seconds to run each command, which is pretty much how long running a bash script would've taken.
-However, if I use the --fork option, or define a fork number in ansible.cfg, it'll run the commands in parralel, giving a much needed speed boost:
+However, if I use the --fork option, or define a fork number in ansible.cfg, it'll run the commands in parallel, giving a much needed speed boost:

 ```
 PLAY [all] ********************************************************************